AndelaOSP/art-dashboard/docs/best_practices/conventions.md

 }
 ```

-If you find yourself passing more than 8 props, then think of how you can improve your code structure in order not to surpass the limit.
+If you find yourself passing more than 8 props, then think of how you can improve the code structure in order not to surpass the limit.

 ---

 ## Example application of the SOLID principles
-Let's work with the following code extract that I have retrieved from the codebase.
+Let's work with the following code extract retrieved from the codebase.

 ```jsx
 export default class UserComponent extends React.Component {